EffectOrientedProgramming/book/VALUES.md

 1. Test Oriented Programming (not TDD)
 1. Scala 3 + ZIO 2
 1. Aspirational Programming (???)
+1. Braceless syntax, as much as possible

+1. No for comprehensions
+1. No flatmap references
+1. No map references

+- Don't mention monads

+- runDemo & runSpec to keep examples tight
+    - Rename runTest

 How much do we get into underlying Monadic / Algebraic Laws?